Norserium/gulp-boilerplate/README.md

 # Gulp Boilerplate

+The simple, modern Gulp boilerplate with the minimum of essential features that needed for efficient development.

 ## How to use

 Install [https://nodejs.org/en/](Node.js), restart your computer.
 Run the next commands in the working directory of the project.